Sports Chiropractic - Minor Injuries & Performance

-An individual and specific package of care will be devised for you depending on your injury and precise sporting requirements; this will be based on years of clinical experience and research.
-If you are presenting with a recent traumatic injury the initial treatment will be focused on reducing the cardinal signs of inflammation as discussed above with RICE (rest, ice, compression, elevation) advice, ultrasound and specific exercises.
-Following this the treatment for both traumatic and overuse injuries may include any combination of the following.
+Once you have been assessed, and your condition deemed suitable for chiropractic treatment, an individual and specific package of care will be devised for you depending on your injury and precise sporting requirements; this will be based on years of clinical experience and research.
+If you are presenting with a recent injury the initial treatment will be focused on reducing the cardinal signs of inflammation as discussed above with RICE (rest, ice, compression, elevation) advice, ultrasound and specific exercises.
+Following, this the treatment may include any combination of the following.
 Manipulation and or mobilisation of the surrounding joints to increase the available motion, reduce nerve irritation and relax the surrounding musculature.
 Ultrasound or interferential therapy with the aim to decrease both pain and inflammation and to improve the quality of the scar tissue.
 Deep tissue work (massage, myofascial release techniques, trigger point therapy, cross friction and specific stretching exercises) which will help reduce muscle tension, and any adhesions (knots) which may have developed within the injured and surrounding tissues.

 Most importantly your chiropractor will give you postural and ergonomic advice as well as home rehabilitation exercises to help correct any predisposing factors and to decrease the likelihood of any recurrence.

 For those who require extra deep tissue work we also have an experienced sports massage therapist at the clinic!

 Chiropractic and Sports Performance